Hailemicael/immigration-assistant/README.md

 Make sure to replace `"your-api-token"` with your actual API token for the reasoning service.

+## System Architecture Overview

+The Immigration Assistant is a modular system composed of several specialized agents:

+- **UserRegistration**: Handles user authentication and session management
+- **TranslatorAgent**: Provides translation services for multilingual support
+- **SummaryAgent**: Creates concise summaries of complex documents
+- **RelevanceAgent**: Determines the relevance of information to user queries
+- **ReasoningAgent**: Performs logical reasoning about immigration cases
+- **RAGAgent**: Retrieval-Augmented Generation for finding relevant information
+- **TimelineAgent**: Creates and manages immigration process timelines
+- **RMAIA**: Main orchestration component that coordinates all agents

+The system uses a PostgreSQL database with pgvector extension to store and query vector embeddings for semantic search functionality.

 ## 5. Running the Application

 Navigate to the parent directory of the `immigration_assistant` package and run: